MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

 -  Selectors determine the widget to which a style applies.
 There are three main types of selectors:

    -  Simple selectors (based on type,Class)
-   -  Combinators (base on relationships)
+   -  Combinators (based on relationships)
    -  State Selectors (based on state)

    .. note::